D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: D2D Coded Caching Schemes for the original D2D network

-From Corollary \ref{cor:dpda1}, we can obtain the following corollary. \begin{cor} For any positive integers $k$ and $n$ such that $k \le \frac{n}{2}$, there exist a $(\binom{n}{k},M,N)$ D2D coded caching scheme, for which the following memory-load points are achievable, for each $i \in [k-2]$ and for each $j \in [\min(n-k-2,k)]$. \end{cor} Proof is given in Appendix \ref{appendix:dpda3}. $\blacksquare$.
+From Corollary \ref{cor:dpda1}, we can obtain the following corollary. \begin{cor} For any positive integers $k$ and $n$ such that $k \le \frac{n}{2}$, there exists an $(\binom{n}{k},M,N)$ D2D coded caching scheme, for which the following memory-load points are achievable,